Electrical Injuries in Emergency Medicine

 Consultations

-Patients with high-voltage electrical injuries require the ongoing care of a burn specialist, which should be instituted as early as possible, as aggressive early intervention via fasciotomy can prevent subsequent limb amputation.
+Patients with high-voltage electrical injuries require the ongoing care of a burn specialist, which should be instituted as early as possible; aggressive early intervention via fasciotomy can prevent subsequent limb amputation.

-Consider additional consultations with a trauma/critical care specialist, orthopedist, plastic surgeon, and general surgeon, depending on the type and severity of traumatic injuries.
+Additional consultations with a trauma/critical care specialist, an orthopedist, a plastic surgeon, and a general surgeon may be considered, depending on the type and severity of traumatic injuries present.

 Long-Term Monitoring

-Patients exposed to low-voltage electrical sources who are otherwise completely asymptomatic with a normal physical examination can often be discharged from the emergency department.
+Patients exposed to low-voltage electrical sources who are otherwise completely asymptomatic with a normal physical examination can often be discharged from the emergency department (ED).[43]

-Patients with minor burns or mild symptoms can be observed for several hours and discharged if their symptoms resolve and they do not have elevated CPK/myoglobinuria.
-Patients should be made aware of possible long-term neurologic or ocular effects of electrical injuries, and have follow-up available as needed.
+Patients with minor burns or mild symptoms can be observed for several hours and discharged from the ED if their symptoms resolve and they do not have elevated creatine kinase (CK) levels or myoglobinuria.
+Patients should be made aware of the possible long-term neurologic or ocular effects of electrical injuries, and follow-up care should be available as needed.
 Significant hand burns should be referred to a hand specialist for close follow-up.

 Mannitol (Osmitrol)